Sydney Markets

-The Sydney Markets are a group of wholesale and retail markets in Sydney, New South Wales, Australia.
-The Sydney Markets are located in the Inner West locality of Flemington, New South Wales, 16 kilometres west of the Sydney central business district.
-Flemington is part of the suburb of Homebush West, in the local government area of the Municipality of Strathfield.
+The Sydney Markets (also known as the Flemington Markets or Homebush West Markets) are a group of wholesale and retail markets in Sydney, New South Wales, Australia.
+The Sydney Markets are located in the Inner West suburb of Flemington, New South Wales, 16 kilometres west of the Sydney central business district.
+Flemington is in the local government area of the Municipality of Strathfield.
 The market is the primary distribution hub of fresh produce, flowers and other food products for Sydney.
 The market has a wholesale sales section that caters to larger businesses and general sales to the public.
 The market is the central marketplace for Sydney's farmers to sell their products.
 It has a history dating back to 1788.
 The operator of the markets is Sydney Markets Limited, formerly the Sydney Markets Authority, but privatised in 1997.
 As well as the markets at Flemington, Sydney Markets Limited also operates the inner city Paddy's Market in Haymarket.

 Sydney Markets feature a number of divisions including Produce, Flowers, Growers, Fresh Food, Motor, Swap & Sell, Paddy's Markets and Sydney Markets Plaza.

 Paddy's Markets specialises in the sale of fruit, vegetables, fish, clothes, giftware and souvenirs to the general public.
 The Flower Market is the central provider of flowers to Sydney's florists.
 The Produce, Growers and Fresh Food Markets are the central provider to Sydney's grocery shops.
 The Swap & Sell market is a second hand market, where vendors set up a sales stand selling a range of second-hand goods.
 The Motor Market provides a site for private sellers to show their cars for sale.

 Sydney Markets Plaza features a supermarket, hotel, post office and many specialty shops below an office building.

-Sydney Markets (Flemington) has its own postcode, 2129, separate from the 2140 postcode used for the remainder of Homebush West.
+Sydney Markets has its own postcode, 2129, separate from the 2140 postcode used for the remainder of Flemington.
+The Sydney Markets post office was previously known as "Flemington Markets", but changed its name in the late 1990s.